GU-CLASP/LARP/cfp.markdown

 - Low-resource and ecologically plausible language modelling (e.g., BabyLM)
 - Cognitive architectures for language learning
 - Information state update in humans and machines
-- Cognitive aproaches to second language acquisition
+- Cognitive approaches to second language acquisition
 - Dialogue systems for language learning
 - Online, reinforcement and curriculum learning in NLP
 - Atypical development and language learning